akmur/alex-11ty/posts/2020-08-11-switching-from-wordpress-to-eleventy.md

 ### The result

 All considered, I give my satisfaction with Eleventy a **9/10** (because 10/10 doesn't exist).
-I have a newfound passion with both updating my website with content, and updating it's style: I even already have a new design in mind.
+Thanks to it, have a newfound passion with both updating my website with content, and updating it's style and code (I even already have a new design in mind).
+The freedom it grants is really refreshing after having being tied to complex systems like WordPress for so long.
+True, it doesn't have an admin dashboard, like WordPress does so well, but if you are a bit technically inclined, then that would not be a problem.
+Plus, the fact that it has support for [front matter](https://jekyllrb.com/docs/front-matter/), makes it so very intuitive and easy to add additional meta information to your posts.

-I think it's a great creative boost for the developer type, and it could even be the right solution in many cases, for agency work.
+I think it's a great creative boost for the developer type of blogger, and it could even be the right solution in many cases, for agency work

 ---